Give your shoes a little bit of love

 Before we tackle the upper we usually apply a little dark brown polish to the edge of the heel, sole and rand to freshen this up too.
 You'll need to be a bit more careful in this area, especially if the colour of the boot is lighter than the colour of the sole.

 We use a polish which has a mixture of wax and cream which will both protect and nourish the leather.
-If the leather on your boots gets dry for any reason you can use some shoe cream to moisturise the uppers.
+Our favourite polish comes from Saphir Medaille d'Or but any brand will be ok.